Centenarian: Centenarians in antiquity

 Hosius of Córdoba, the man who convinced Constantine the Great to call the First Council of Nicaea, reportedly lived to age 102.

 A rare record of an ordinary person who lived to be a centenarian is the tombstone of Roman British legionary veteran Julius Valens, inscribed "VIXIT ANNIS C".

 In the medieval period, Albert Azzo II, Margrave of Milan (d.
-1097) is reported by Bernold of Constance as having lived past 100 years (iam maior centenario).
+1097) is said by Bernold of Constance to have lived past 100 years (iam maior centenario).

 Research

 Research in Italy suggests that healthy centenarians have high levels of both vitamin A and vitamin E and that this seems to be important in causing their extreme longevity.
 Other research contradicts this, however, and has found that this theory does not apply to centenarians from Sardinia, for whom other factors probably play a more important role.
 A preliminary study carried out in Poland showed that, in comparison with young healthy female adults, centenarians living in Upper Silesia had significantly higher red blood cell glutathione reductase and catalase activities, although serum levels of vitamin E were not significantly higher.
 Researchers in Denmark have also found that centenarians exhibit a high activity of glutathione reductase in red blood cells.
 In this study, the centenarians having the best cognitive and physical functional capacity tended to have the highest activity of this enzyme.

 Other research has found that people whose parents became centenarians have an increased number of naïve B cells.
 It is well known that the children of parents who have a long life are also likely to reach a healthy age, but it is not known why, although the inherited genes are probably important.
 A variation in the gene FOXO3A is known to have a positive effect on the life expectancy of humans, and is found much more often in people living to 100 and beyond – moreover, this appears to be true worldwide.

 Men and women who are 100 or older tend to have extroverted personalities, according to Thomas T. Perls, the director of the New England Centenarian Study at Boston University.
 Centenarians will often have many friends, strong ties to relatives and high self-esteem.
 In addition, some research suggests that the offspring of centenarians are more likely to age in better cardiovascular health than their peers.